desi-liarto/data-analyst-desi/Project 2/README.md

 - Identifying trends and insights from permit activities, approval rates, and geographic distribution.
 - Building a secure and scalable data pipeline using AWS services.
 - Presenting visual insights through Excel dashboards to stakeholders.

+## Dataset
+The project involves:
+- Analyzing water permit data from 2023 and 2024.
+- Identifying trends and insights from permit activities, approval rates, and geographic distribution.
+- Building a secure and scalable data pipeline using AWS services.
+- Presenting visual insights through Excel dashboards to stakeholders.

+## Methodology
+The project involves:
+- Analyzing water permit data from 2023 and 2024.
+- Identifying trends and insights from permit activities, approval rates, and geographic distribution.
+- Building a secure and scalable data pipeline using AWS services.
+- Presenting visual insights through Excel dashboards to stakeholders.

+## Tools and Technologies
+The project involves:
+- Analyzing water permit data from 2023 and 2024.
+- Identifying trends and insights from permit activities, approval rates, and geographic distribution.
+- Building a secure and scalable data pipeline using AWS services.
+- Presenting visual insights through Excel dashboards to stakeholders.

+## Deliverables
+The project involves:
+- Analyzing water permit data from 2023 and 2024.
+- Identifying trends and insights from permit activities, approval rates, and geographic distribution.
+- Building a secure and scalable data pipeline using AWS services.
+- Presenting visual insights through Excel dashboards to stakeholders.